nathan-joslin/gitoci/docs/proposal.md

 ##### `refspec` - Maybe

 Required for the `export` capability, optional for `import`.
-Adds support for contrainting references to private namespaces.
+Adds support for constraining references to private namespaces.
 Not required for an MVP.

 ##### `bidi-import` - Maybe